Skip to content

 Days 6–7: The First PPV

-By day 6-7, the subscriber has received enough value to feel comfortable with an additional purchase.
-Send a well-crafted PPV message with a clear preview and compelling description.
-Price it reasonably — this first PPV isn’t about maximizing revenue, it’s about establishing the purchasing behavior.
+By day 6–7, the subscriber has received enough value to feel comfortable with an additional purchase.
+Send a well-crafted PPV message with a clear preview and compelling context.
+Price it reasonably — this first PPV isn’t about maximizing revenue, it’s about establishing the purchasing habit.

-- Establishes the purchase pattern.
-A subscriber who makes their first PPV purchase within the first week is 3-4x more likely to make future purchases.
+A subscriber who makes their first PPV purchase within the first week is 3–4x more likely to make future purchases.
+That habit, established early, compounds across the lifetime of their subscription.

 DM Strategy and Automation